Requirements for a pharmacy informatics professional

 Thoughts?

-6 thoughts on “Requirements for a pharmacy informatics professional”
+6 responses to “Requirements for a pharmacy informatics professional”

 1. Great post Jerry!
 It was a pleasure meeting such a wonderful, knowledgeable and dedicated pharmacist in Las Vegas this year.
 I wanted to contribute a few links to your post.